S3N4T0R-0X0/Marionette/README.md

 # Marionette
-Here's an example C code snippet for connecting to a AM0N-Eye and Cobalt Strike beacon using a TCP socket on Linux.
+This repository contains a C code snippet that can be used to connect to an AM0N-Eye and Cobalt Strike beacon using a TCP socket on Linux.
+The code establishes a connection to the beacon, sends commands to it, and receives the responses.
-In this code, replace the call to write with the code that sends the command to the AM0N-Eye and Cobalt Strike beacon over a TCP socket, and replace the call to read with the code that receives the response from the beacon over the same socket.
 Note that you will need to provide the IP address and port number of the AM0N-Eye and Cobalt Strike beacon as command-line arguments when you run the program.
-Replace ip_address and port with the IP address and port number of the AM0N-Eye and Cobalt Strike beacon you want to connect to.

-Hiding  Target Process
-Since function already calls the original read() function  have all the information we need to hide the process in the buf pointer.
+The code also includes a function for hiding the target process, which can be achieved by calling the original read() function and using the information obtained to conceal the process in the buf pointer.

-Build: gcc MARIONETTE.c -o MARIONETTE
+To build the program, use the following command: gcc MARIONETTE.c -o MARIONETTE

-Use : ./command_control ip_address port
+Once compiled, the program can be executed with the following command: ./command_control ip_address port